Regional bourses open sharply lower following Wall Street’s steep decline.

 US stock indexes sharply cut their morning losses after the Fed’s second liquidity injection, which occurred shortly before 1500 GMT.

-In a rare statement after Friday’s first market operation, the Fed said it would provide liquidity as needed “to facilitate the orderly functioning of financial markets”.
+In its statement after Friday’s first market operation, the Fed said it would provide liquidity as needed “to facilitate the orderly functioning of financial markets.

 Several other central banks around the world pumped lesser amounts into their banking systems.

-But stock markets continued to slump across the world, with volatile US markets moving sharply lower before rebounding late in the day.
+But stock markets continued to slump across the world, with volatile US markets moving sharply lower before rebounding in midday trade.

 “It’s that unnerving effect of the unknown which is spooking investors at the moment,” Henk Potts of Barclays Stockbrokers in London said.